Christmas Photo Session| Burnaby Portrait Photographer

 I’m thankful for this time at home, for the space to reflect on the past month, and for the chance to slow down.

 We’ll celebrate the holidays together.
 Fully present.
 Fully grateful.
-Business will continue later, and that’s okay.
+Family Photography Business will continue later, and that’s okay.
 It’s okay to slow down.
 It’s okay to rest.
 It’s not just helpful, it’s just so necessary.

 Take care of yourselves.
 Take care of your health.
 Be with your people.
 And most of all, Enjoy your family!!